substantic/rain/docs/guide/overview.rst

 * **Rust core, Python API.** Rain is written in Rust_ for safety and efficiency and has a high-level Python API to Rain core infrastructure, and even supports Python tasks out-of-the-box.
-Nevertheless, Rain core infrastructure provides language-indepedent inteface that does not prevent adding support for other languages in the future.
+Nevertheless, Rain core infrastructure provides a language-independent interface that does not prevent adding support for other languages in the future.

 * **Monitoring** Rain is designed to support both online and postmortem monitoring.